 - Participatory Patienthood and Personal Health Blogs

 Web 2.0 applications and patient participation in creating medical knowledge are facilitating significant changes in the political culture of health care.
 While industry and media laud this trend, some academics argue that patients take on too great a burden.
 The voice of the average patient is underrepresented in this debate.
 This project seeks to fill that gap through a study on blogs written by women with Multiple Sclerosis as sites of connection to others and engagement with the medical establishment.

 Collette Sosnowy, Environmental Psychology

 This online resource broadens our understanding of religious theatre and performance by studying groups that are generally labeled as "religious cults."
 The study of "New Religious Movements" (NRM) reveals the diversity of religious performances, offering resources useful to scholars in a range of disciplines.

-Edmund B. Lingan, Art History
+Edmund B. Lingan, Theatre